ssshammi/UE5-WebView-Example/README.md

 ![img-setup-and-bind](https://user-images.githubusercontent.com/7085672/163365180-1a498452-8f3c-4ec3-b735-d62199ac6817.png)

 As you may have noticed the Setup Browser function above has a callback function called Response.
 To make use of this there is the `AvatarGeneratedCallback` event which will call the `AvatarGeneratedEvent`.
-The `AvatarGenerated` event it a an Event Dispatcher that can be subscribed to this is to make it easy to connect callback functions whenever an avatar has been created.
-Next we also have a froupd groud of nodes to handle an optional AutoHide feature.
+The `AvatarGenerated` event it a an Event Dispatcher that can be subscribed to.
+This was added to make it easy to connect callback functions whenever an avatar has been created.
+Next we also have a groud of nodes to handle an optional AutoHide feature.
 If the `HideAfterAvatarGeneration` property is set to true it will automatically hide the widget after character creation is complete.

 ![img-callback-and-hide](https://user-images.githubusercontent.com/7085672/163376787-073c89ad-bea5-4f6f-9855-62472f9e600b.png)